obeone/multi-registry-cache/README.md

 Welcome to the Multi-Registry Pull Through Cache Setup Guide!
 This project is designed to help you create an efficient, bandwidth-saving local mirror for Docker Hub images and other container registries.
 By setting up a pull-through cache, you can significantly reduce internet traffic and improve the speed of image pulls for your containerized environments. 🌐💨

-This script will generate a `docker-compose.yml` file.
+This script will generate a `compose.yaml` file (same as `docker-compose.yml`).
 It will include one registry service for each registry mirror you wish to set up.
 A Traefik Proxy will be placed as a frontend for routing and providing a TLS endpoint.
 Additionally, a Redis service will be provided to enhance performance.

 ## Table of Contents 📚